-- How do humans think? - Humans are our best examples of intelligent beings - Can we write programs that think/act like humans? - Example: linguistics - How do humans parse and understand sentences? - How do we turn sentences into meaning? - How can we correct for mistakes? (grammatical, spelling...) - How do we resolve ambiguities?
-(I saw the man on the hill with the hat...) - How do we fill-in missing/foreign words, or recognize a pun? - How do children learn to speak (language acquisition)? - When/why do we commit a slip-of-the-tongue, or a faux pas?
+- How do humans think? - Humans are our best examples of intelligent beings - Can we write programs that think/act like humans? - Example: Natural Language Understanding - How do humans parse and interpret sentences? - How do we turn sentences into meaning? - How can we correct for mistakes? (grammatical, spelling...) - How do we resolve ambiguities? - I saw the man on the hill with the hat. - I saw the man on the hill with the tree. - I saw the man on the hill with the telescope. - How do we fill-in missing/foreign words, or recognize a pun? - How do children learn to speak (language acquisition)?

+^{1/19/2023} When/why do we commit a slip-of-the-tongue, or a faux pas?